-This is the fifth blog in my series The Semantic Layer.
-Back to the Future: What was Old is New Again, where I discuss the seven core capabilities of a semantic layer.
+This is the fifth blog in my series The Semantics of the Semantic Layer, where I discuss the seven core capabilities of a semantic layer.
 In this blog, I will dive deeper into the multidimensional calculation engine that serves as the query and calculation engine for a business-friendly view of data.
 It is the calculation engine that implements the semantic data model logic that we described in my last post: The Semantics of the Semantic Layer Part 4: Data Preparation.

-As a reminder, the following diagram shows the six core capabilities for a semantic layer.
+As a reminder, the following diagram shows the seven core capabilities for a semantic layer.
 This blog will focus on the “Multidimensional Calculation Engine”, highlighted in red:

 For a semantic layer to function, it must translate the inbound, logical queries coming from the data consumers into physical SQL queries in the dialects of the underlying data platforms.